SpectralProject/Arrkia-Framework/README.md

 Rei SDK and tools to create native GUI apps on QuantOS Inspired by React components and React TSX.
 Components inspired by Chakra UI and Framer Motion Syntax is scala-like and modules is based on sbt
+- Built entirely in rei and compiles to phantasm via `reic` as usual.
+Uses `prei` and extra `arrkia` config formats compatible with the prei-arrkia package.

 ## Features
 - no semicolons, statements end in a newline character "\n" which is rendered as a newline in most text editors